-After completing my BSc and MSc in Kinesiology, I went on to complete my PhD in Social Psychology at Wilfrid Laurier University.
-During this time, I also spent some time abroad at Bangor University in Wales as a visiting scholar at the Institute for Psychology of Elite Performance.
-Before arriving at Western University, I was a SSHRC postdoctoral fellowship to evaluate team dynamics using intensive longitudinal methods at Nipissing University.
-My research program investigates group dynamics, with a general aim of understanding how groups shape our experiences as individuals, and how individuals shape the groups to which they belong.
+Dr. Benson completed his PhD in Social Psychology at Wilfrid Laurier University.
+During this time, he also spent some time at Bangor University in Wales as a visiting scholar at the Institute for Psychology of Elite Performance.
+Before arriving at Western University, he received a SSHRC postdoctoral fellowship to evaluate team dynamics using intensive longitudinal methods at Nipissing University.
+Broadly speaking, his research interests lie in studying group dynamics, with a general aim of understanding how groups shape our experiences as individuals, and how individuals shape the groups to which they belong.
 Alex enjoys fitness and caffeinated beverages.

-Alex is currently pursuing his PhD in I/O psychology under the supervision of Dr. Alex Benson.
-His research interests at the moment include team resiliency, fairness perceptions of selection measures, and applying IO theory to marginalized work settings.
-Alex completed his M.Sc at Western under the supervision of Dr. Mitch Rothstein on the role of Self-regulation processes mediating between control beliefs and mental health outcomes.
-Outside of academia, Alex enjoys painting, practicing guitar, backpacking, playing baseball, and exploring Ontario
+Alex is currently pursuing his PhD in I/O psychology with the supervision of Dr. Alex Benson.
+His research interests include team resiliency, fairness perceptions of selection measures, and applying IO theory to marginalized work settings.
+Alex completed his M.Sc. at Western under the supervision of Dr. Mitch Rothstein on the role of Self-regulation processes mediating between control beliefs and mental health outcomes.
+Outside of academia, Alex enjoys painting, practicing guitar, backpacking, playing baseball, and exploring Ontario.

 Noelle is currently pursuing her PhD in Industrial/Organizational Psychology with the joint supervision of Dr. Jennifer Robertson and Dr. Alex Benson.
 Noelle previously completed her MSc. at Western, where she examined the influence of hostile followership on leadership behaviour.
 Her research interests include leader-follower dynamics and status hierarchies in groups.
-Noelle is a recipient of the Douglas N. Jackson Memorial Award, awarded to the student with the most promising research potential incoming to Western University’s Industrial/Organizational Psychology program.
+Noelle is a recipient of the Douglas N. Jackson Memorial Award (2018) and the Ontario Graduate Scholarship (2021-2022).
 Her hobbies include asking people when their birthday is, watching Jeopardy, and trying to find some zen on her yoga mat.

-Lynden is currently pursuing his Ph.D. in Industrial-Organizational psychology under the supervision of Dr. Alex Benson.
-His research interests include how hierarchies are behaviorally developed, negotiated, and communicated within groups.
+Lynden is currently pursuing his Ph.D. in Industrial-Organizational psychology with the supervision of Dr. Alex Benson.
+His research interests include how hierarchies are behaviourally developed, negotiated, and communicated within groups.
 Lynden completed a Master of Science degree in Social Psychology at Western under the supervision of Dr. Erin Heerey on the effect of perceived role suitability on prestige, dominance, performance, and communication.
-Outside of academia, Lynden enjoys playing board games, guitar, camping, and cooking.
+Outside of academia, Lynden enjoys playing board games, playing guitar and composing, camping, and cooking.

 ZHUO (ELZIE) LI